 If you have been raised in the Zen tradition like most of the Japanese more or less have, it is fully normal to be concentrated and dedicated in everything you do.
 Of course one can not always be concentrated, but it is possible to be ‘present’ all the time.
 One can even be present in an interruption.

 If during the assembly of a windshield in a Toyota-car the windshield might get damaged, the line is stopped and all team members from previous and next assembly stations rush to help their colleagues to remove the damaged windshield, get a new one, clear up the mess and start the line as soon as possible.
 This is done completely smooth, orderly and concentrated.
 Everybody knows its task.
 It is about being present.
 Nothing is distracting from the main task at that moment: eliminating the disruption to be able to carry on with the normal job.

 … Isn’t that tiring?

 Is it tiring to be present in your job?
-Think about it… what day is worse: the day you could do your job without any disruptions where time flies while working from task to task, or the usual day where you run from incident to incident… If your mind is being filled with non value adding garbage all the time, isn’t that the real energy sucker?
+Think about it… what day is worse: the day you could do your job without any disruptions, where time flies while working from task to task, or the usual day where you run from incident to incident… If your mind is being filled with non value adding garbage all the time, isn’t that the real energy sucker?
 Personally I gét energy from being able to be present in whatever I do.
-Sure you are tiered after a days hard work, but that is different from being drained in those chaotic days where you hardly accomplish anything isn’t it?
+Sure you are tired after a day hard work, but that is different from being drained in those chaotic days where you hardly accomplish anything, isn’t it?

 I’m very curious what others think about this….